Harvinder Mankkar

 Harvinder Mankkar (born 27 April 1964) is an Indian cartoonist, illustrator, script-writer and film director.
-He is well known for his comic series characters Motu Patlu published in Lot Pot magazine.
+He is known for his comic series characters Motu Patlu published in Lot Pot magazine.
 Its 3D animated television series adaptation is airing on Nickelodeon.
 He has illustrated almost 22,000 pocket cartoons, comic strips, educational books and story books.
 He is founder and CEO of The Art Studio company.
 Also, he is the Creative Director and Chief Illustrator for Lot Pot magazine.
 He is editorial director of the film magazine Mayapuri.

-Early life and background

-Harvinder Mankkar was born in Delhi to a Punjabi Hindu Rajput family.
-He was interested in creating illustrations and drawings when he was only 16 years old.
-He used to draw faces and illustrations from Coal pieces on the floors and walls and gradually with time that coal was replaced with the brush and ink pen.
-He sent his first pocket cartoon to Madhu Muskan magazine.
-The entry was accepted and published.
-This led to the start of his great career.
-Then, his cartoons got published in Lot Pot, Bal Bharti, Nandan, Champak, Balman, Chhona and many other magazines.